-The sun was directly above them, and in the distance they could see a small port town.
+The sun was shining directly above them, and in the distance they could see a small port town.
 Orxon knew one of the ship captains, and was sure to fix a cheap boat ride.
 However, they decided to rest for a bit, since they had walked for a couple of hours.
 The grass felt soft, and the sun was shining in a way that could make you forget about all your problems in the world.
 While the port town could be seen from their location, it was still a few hours of walking.

 "So... how did you end up here?
 And why were you captured by those Skakdi mercenaries?"
 Orxon asked.
 Veerah seemed somewhat hesitant to tell him about her past.

 "It... started pretty much the same day I was born.
-My parents were proud Matoran, but... they had some miscarriages.
+My parents were proud Matoran, and all thy wanted was to raise a child.
+But... luck wasn't in their favor.
 My mother was devastated by this, and my father didn't know what to.
 So he prayed, and he prayed, and he prayed.
-And then one day, they found my mother was pregnant.
+And then one day, they found out my mother was pregnant.
 Of course, they were both happy about it.
 Well, that's an understatement...
 My father told me about my mother, how she was always caring for everyone she loved, she was supposedly kind and gentle."

 "But aside from that, I thought my life would be more tolerable for me.
 The Matoran in my village always saluted me whenever they saw me, and I have to admit it was a great feeling.
 But the other Toa... they hated my guts to oblivion.
-And they always tried to make it seem like I was a horrible Toa, and that they were the best Toa ever.
-I have no idea where that arrogance came from, since Toa aren't supposed to be like that."
+And they always tried to make it seem like I was a horrible Toa and that they were the best Toa ever.
+I have no idea where that arrogance and hate came from, since Toa aren't supposed to be like that."

-"But one day, one of my "brothers" got there when I was just meditating.
+"But one day, one of my 'brothers' got there when I was just meditating.
 I'm not going into detail about what kind of business he had there, but let's just say that... he wanted to do some things I didn't want to.
 But it wasn't like my word meant anything.
-We got into a big fight, with punching hands and kicking legs, and..."
+We got into a big fight, he lounged forward at me, and..."
 Orxon could see some tears forming in her eyes, which she quickly wiped off.

 "I...
 I pushed him out from the cliff.
 I didn't mean to do it, it was an accident.
 I panicked, and fled from the very island that had been my home.
 I tried to find a new place to call home, but as you can figure out, it didn't go very well.
 That's pretty much all that happened before you saved me from those Skakdi."